cyclotron3k/lfgss_mobile/README.md

 - Firebase & push notifications
 - Separate conversation download and read pointer updates
 - Mobile notification preferences into API
-- Convert Polls from Item to Attachment
+- Convert Polls (& Lists, and Events?) from Item to Attachment?
 - https://blurha.sh/ for images
 - TZ calcs on event timestamps